European University (Georgia): History

 From 29 October 2021 European University is an individual associate member of the European University Association.

-The university currently offers 16 higher educational programs, each of which is accredited by the Higher Education Accreditation Board, including the English Language Education Program for Graduate Physicians.
+The university offers 16 higher educational programs, each of which is accredited by the Higher Education Accreditation Board, including the English Language Education Program for Graduate Physicians.

 European University has two campuses as well as a dormitory.
 The university has a logo, seal, and title page, approved by the Rector.

 In 2022, European University has become the owner of Jo Ann Medical Center which was renamed Jo Ann University Hospital.
 The hospital will be chaired by Tamar Zarginava, Vice-Rector of the European University.

 Study programs

 The university includes three faculties, each of which offers educational programs in Georgian and/or English.

 The Faculty of Law, Education, Business and Technology

 The core educational unit of the university is the Faculty of Law, Education, Business, and Technology.
 The dean of the faculty is Ioseb Kelenjeridze.

 The Faculty of Law, Education, Business, and Technology offers 10 educational programs.